*Spoilers*

 - The reason Olly is rejected from being part of the runaway fam is because he had somewhere to return to (so did Heather, but that’s an entirely different story).

-To Olly, Heather’s existence threatened the entire family structure.
+Heather’s existence threatened the entire family structure.
 After all, Eli was Hostel; he formed it and they were there because of him.
-But if Eli was no longer the Eli of Hostel and became Eli of Heather, that entire family structure might crumble, leaving Olly without a family once again.
-Furthermore, the sting of being rejected while Heather was accepted, despite them both having very similar lives, had to suck particularly given these very well may have been the only folks Olly had ever genuinely cared for up to that point.
+But if Eli was no longer the Eli of Hostel that entire family structure might crumble, leaving Olly without a family once again.

-What exactly makes a home and a family?
-Olly Wang may have had a physical home with parents who were alive and took care of his basic needs, but is a home merely a physical place or is there something else to it?
-That’s not to compare and say Olly’s life was worst than those who were orphaned; however, I’d wager Hostel felt more like a family to Olly than his parents were; it’s somewhat telling, after all, that Olly would rather go through Gun’s training than return home.
+Olly may have had a physical home with parents who were alive and took care of his basic needs, but is a home merely a physical place?
+Or is there something else to it?
+That’s not to say Olly’s life was worst than those who were orphaned; however, I’d wager Hostel felt more like a family to Olly than his parents.
+It’s somewhat telling, after all, that Olly would rather go through Gun’s training than return home.

 It’s easy to compare Olly to Jiho as their similarities are ripe, but there’s a clear difference between the two of them.
 Olly genuinely viewed Eli and the runaway crew as his friends and cared about them, even until the end.
-Jiho cared about Daniel ft. crew inasmuch as it benefitted himself.
-Olly wanted to win Eli’s favor because he admired him; Jiho wanted to win Daniel’s favor because he envied him.

 While Olly was certainly flawed, he’s not a terrible person.
 Rather due to an unfortunate set of circumstances, he became part of the tragedy that was Hostel.

-I still didn’t really like him though lol.
+I still didn’t really like him though.

 References: Tae-joon, Park.
 Lookism.
 Seoul: Daewon and Book, 2014.
-Digital.
+Digital. https://www.webtoons.com/en/drama/lookism/list?title_no=1049&page=1